Philippians

 Purpose

-The letter serves to say thank you to the church for a gift sent to Paul while in prison.
-The gift came via Epaphroditus, who, after a serious illness, carried the letter back to the church.
+Philippians is a thank-you letter outlining Paul's affairs and plans.
+First and foremost it serves to say thank you to the church for a gift sent to Paul while in prison.
+The gift came via Epaphroditus, who, after a serious illness, carried Paul's thank-you letter back to the church.

 Date and place of writing

-The letter tells us that Paul was in prison, but it doesn't tell us where he was imprisoned.
+The letter tells us that Paul is in prison, but it doesn't tell us where he is imprisoned.
+Paul mentions that during his ministry he was imprisoned a number of times, 2Cor.6:5, 11:23, 24.
 We know that Paul was a prisoner at Philippi, Jerusalem, Caesarea and Rome.
-Paul mentions that during his ministry he was imprisoned a number of times, 2Cor.6:5, 11:23, 24.
-There is strong evidence that he spent time in an Ephesian prison, although it is not recorded in Acts.
-Therefore Philippians may have been written at Caesarea, possibly Ephesus, but more probably Rome.
-If Rome, then it would be during or after the period recorded in Acts 28, that is, after 60AD.
-The letter is usually dated 62-63AD.
+There is strong evidence that he spent time in an Ephesian prison, although this is not recorded in Acts, and in any case, the reference to the praetorian guard rules this out.
+Caesarea is certainly a possibility because Paul was imprisoned for two years (AD 57-59) in Herod's palace, rightly designated a praetorium.
+Yet, Caesarea is a political backwater and an unlikely setting for Paul's enthusiastic account of the gospel's advance while in prison.
+So, it is likely that Philippians was written while Paul is in prison in Rome.
+If Rome, then it is during or after the period recorded in Acts 28, that is, around AD 60-63.

 Unity